DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Aquagenic urticaria must be distinguished from other forms of inducible urticaria, including :

-As it is impossible to avoid water completely, treatment is aimed at relieving symptoms induced by contact with water.
+As it is impossible to avoid water completely, treatment is aimed at preventing or minimising symptoms induced by contact with water.

-The main treatment is a non-sedating, second-generation H1 antihistamine, such as cetirizine, loratadine, or fexofenadine .
+The main treatment is to take a daily non-sedating, second-generation H1 antihistamine, such as cetirizine, loratadine, or fexofenadine prophylactically .

 Other reported treatments include: